apollographql/runtime-testing-framework/docs/src/framework/file-providers.md

 ## Build Router From Source

 A file provider used for building the Router from source at a specific git commit or reference.
-A profile or list of features can optionally be provided.
+A profile and list of features can optionally be provided.

 ```yaml
 - name: "router-build.sh"